 Features and Examples of Using Various Summation Types

-Remember that element summation is not available for some source cube dimensions.
+Remember that element summation is unavailable for some source cube dimensions.

-To execute summation, the following conditions must be met:
+To execute summation, the following conditions must be satisfied:

-If any of these conditions is not met, calculation is not executed.
+If any of these conditions is not satisfied, calculation is not executed.

 NOTE.
 It is recommended to use recursive dimensions.

-See below examples of various summation methods in formulas of multidimensional calculation on DB server for cubes having one or two recursive dimensions.
+See below examples of various summation methods in formulas of multidimensional calculation on database server for cubes having one or two recursive dimensions.

 Summation for Cube with One Recursive Dimension